-Great example of this case is a blogger selling and buying ads.
+A great example of this case is a blogger selling and buying ads.
 Let’s say you’re an influential blogger who offers advertising opportunities for your own revenue, and you also spend on ads you purchase for yourself.
 Additionally, you offer users a monthly subscription to receive curated recipes.

 As you might have guessed, you have some work that needs to be done.
-There are some amazing guides out there explaining all the rules down to nitty gritty details, so we are linking to them further in this article.
-Instead of walking you through every step you may need to take, we’ll give you areas to review based on the functionality of your website.
+There are some amazing guides out there explaining all the rules down to nitty-gritty details, so we are linking to them further in this article.
+Instead of walking you through every step, you may need to take, we’ll give you areas to review based on the functionality of your website.

 One option you have is to simply disable all functionality.
 It is not a great option.
 You probably want to continue to get the wonderful metrics that Google Analytics, Google AdWords, DoubleClick, retargeting audiences and similar can give you.
 This will help you get prepared.

 Area to Review #1 – General Google Analytics